CharmAIOS/CharmOS/README.md

-Charm empowers developers and organizations to rapidly build the next generation of AI-native applications — as simple, intuitive, and scalable as creating websites or apps.
+Charm is a modular AI OS.
+With a single unified API and plugin-based architecture, developers can compose, deploy, and scale AI applications across models, tools, frameworks, and SaaS platforms.

 ---